manux32/7dtdSdxMods/Manux_CustomVehicles/README.md

 ```
 ### EntityCustomCar
 To make Custom Cars/Trucks/Quads (4 wheels).
 Making Custom Cars is more complex than making Custom Bikes, it requires more rigging know-how.
-Tofunction, it requires additionnal bones and a different hierarchy than the Bikes.
+To function, it requires additionnal bones and a different hierarchy than the Bikes, in order to have the 2 front wheels behave like a car.
 XML Example:
 ```XML
 <entity_class name="cicadaCar">